 - Makes small 4.oz. center-pull balls, ensuring you’ll never have a tangled mess.

-- The table clamp has a range of about 1 3/4″ so it means you can clamp it to a variety of tables, shelves, or a chair.
+- The table clamp has a range of about 1 3/4″, so it means you can clamp it to various tables, shelves, or a chair.

 - Made of quality, strong materials.